 Air Mattress Repair Kit

 The ultimate in both lightweight backpacking camping gear and for chilling in the forest with a joint.
-The Active Roots Camping Hammock is a beast of a thing and good for the environment too!
+It’s also excellent packing if you’re only crafting a camping list for one night!
+The Active Roots Camping Hammock is a beast of a thing and good for the environment too.
 Check it out – it’s awesome.

 I personally feel that no great camping setup is complete without a tarp.
 I always have one.
 It’s a rain cover, a groundsheet, and an emergency blanket/cubby house (get a reflective one) – a tarp is the batman utility belt of travel camping!